 Canada is rapidly moving toward the assisted killing of people.
 The Ontario College of Physicians and Surgeons have already developed policy saying that when a patient requests assistance in dying, if the doctor will not assist then the doctor must make an effective referral.
 In another setting, if a man requests that someone kill his wife, the man who made the request is guilty of the killing.
-In the same way, is the doctor making the request not also responsible for the killing?
-There are a number of doctors who believe this to be the case.
+In the same way, is the doctor making the request not also responsible for the killing? … Read the rest

 While Christians are irate when it comes to abortion and fetal body parts, they are peculiarly silent when it comes to harvesting organs from brain-dead organ donors—Christians are gravely inconsistent concerning this matter.